vega/vega/packages/vega-parser/README.md

 - *autosize*: Default automatic sizing setting.
 Options: `"none"`, `"pad"`, `"fit"`.
 - *background*: Background color of the view component, or `null` for transparent.
+- *events*: Event handling configuration.
+Options:
+`{"defaults": {"prevent": true}}` to preventDefault for view-sourced events, or providing an array of event types that should be consumed.
+Alternatively, one can use `{"defaults": {"allow": [...]}}` to whitelist events.
 - *group*: Object containing default properties for the top-level group mark representing the data rectangle of a chart.
 Valid properties of this object are mark properties such as `"fill"`, `"stroke"` and `"strokeWidth"`.